spearsem/buffersort/README.md

 Provide a variety of sorting algorithms that operate in-place on types that implement the Python buffer protocol.

 ## install
+`buffersort` requires Cython >= 0.22 and NumPy >= 1.10.1. `buffersort` builds are [tested with travis-ci](https://travis-ci.org/spearsem/buffersort) for Python 2.7.11 and Python 3.5.0 on 64-bit Ubuntu 14.04.

+### basic
-Pip and/or conda instructions are forthcoming.
-For now, simply clone the repo, navigate to the top-level directory where you can find `setup.py` and use
+Clone the repo, navigate to the top-level directory where you can find `setup.py` and use

 ```bash
 python setup.py install